BeibinLi/SGIN/README.md

 Note that we only provided the dummy data (i.e. randomly generated data) for the eye-tracking experiments because of IRB (Institutional Review Board) restrictions.
 In the future, we will provide a public link for users to register account, sign consent form, and then download the actual eye-tracking data.

 The dummy data are stored in CSV files under the [data_prepare/](data_prepare/) folder.
 The last column of each CSV file is the label for the data, and all the other columns are features that will be used for machine learning.
+Note that the model might fail to converge with these randomly generated "dummy" data.

 #### ASD/non-ASD Classification